Europe

 Yesterday Facebook, discguised as meta, and Meta, disguised as Instagram launched Threads.
 Threads is meant to be a twitter competitor.
 The paradox is that Facebook has always been a twitter competitor, and this has become more evident with every iteration of both social networks.
 It is paradoxical that Facebook would need threads, to compete with Twitter.

-Not Available in Europe Threads, at the time of writing this blog post is not available in Europe because it requires data, which brings it in breach of GDPR rules.
+Threads, at the time of writing this blog post is not available in Europe because it requires data, which brings it in breach of GDPR rules.
+The only European Country where threads is authorised is England.

-Europe wants to bring back top predators like lynx, bears and wolves.
-In the US national parks brought back certain wild animals and it helped to control the population of elk and other herbivores, and to control the biosphere.
 The challenge, with Europe, is that it is tiny, compared to the wide open American spaces, and it’s densely populated.
 Wild animals can roam thousands of kilometres for food and more.
-Europe is thousands of kilometres wide, with plenty of people, especially in Northern Italy, Switzerland etc.
+Europe is thousands of kilometres wide, with plenty of people, especially in Northern Italy, Switzerland etc. To bring back wild animals is to bring them close to humans.

 COVID-19 rules, restrictions and regulations are dynamic and changing much like drone rules.
 In Europe before you fly you should visit the local flight rule maps, to see where current restrictions are.